jyaquinas/jyaquinas.github.io/_posts/2022-03-09-web-application-architecture.md

 }
 ```

-Notice how the service layer will only return DTOs, not the entity classes themselves.
+Notice how the service layer will only return DTOs and not the entity classes themselves.
 And when performing a task, like saving a post, it will receive the DTO, convert it to an entity, and save it to the DB through the repository class.

 #### Repository Layer
 Access to the database is achieved through this layer.
 Using the `@Repository` annotation (or inheriting from the JpaRepository or other similar interfaces), you can read or write to the DB through the basic CRUD operations it provides.